recallai/cliff-notetaker/README.md

 Link to the docs for the [Desktop SDK](https://docs.recall.ai/docs/desktop-sdk)

-Follow the steps below to get it running on your machine!
+Follow the steps below to get Cliff running on your computer.

 ---